This short guide will show you how to get the most out of FormMagic.

 InDesign natively (that is, without the use of FormMagic) allows the user to set only the size of the text displayed when the end-user fills in an interactive PDF form in Acrobat.

-FormMagic and FormMaker greatly extend the InDesign user’s choices in styling form fields.
-With FormMagic and FormMaker, you can apply the following properties to form fields directly in InDesign, and they will carry over to the form fields in your interactive PDF form, so the end-user will see their text styled accordingly as they fill out the form in Adobe Acrobat Reader:
+FormMagic greatly extends the InDesign user’s choices in styling form fields.
+With FormMagic, you can apply the following properties to form fields directly in InDesign, and they will carry over to the form fields in your interactive PDF form, so the end-user will see their text styled accordingly as they fill out the form in Adobe Acrobat Reader:

 The above properties modify the styling of the font that the user sees when filling in an interactive PDF form.
 But another imortant feature of FormMagic and FormMaker is the ability to designate form fields as “combs” directly inside InDesign.